-- 31. The Trust has developed a number of tools to support staff in the identification, assessment, actions and monitoring arrangements.
-These tools are to be used for clinical and non-clinical risk management. - 32.
-NHS England's Risk Management Policy and Process Guide, 2015 sets out an overarching strategic direction to manage risk.
+- 32. NHS England's Risk Management Policy and Process Guide, 2015 sets out an overarching strategic direction to manage risk.
 More specifically, the Department of Health published Best Practice in Managing Risk, guidance on risk assessment and management in mental health in 2007.
 This document sets a framework of principles to underpin best practice in mental health settings and provides a list of tools for risk assessment and management.
-The philosophy underpinning this framework is one that balances care needs against risk needs and emphasises:

-- positive risk management - collaboration with the service user and others involved in their care - the importance of recognising and building on service users' strengths - the organisation's role in risk management alongside the individual practitioner - 33.
-It stresses the importance of linking risk management with the Care Programme Approach and the Mental Health Act.
+The philosophy underpinning this framework is one that balances care needs against risk needs and emphasises: - positive risk management - collaboration with the service user and others involved in their care - the importance of recognising and building on service users' strengths - the organisation's role in risk management alongside the individual practitioner - 33.
+It stresses the importance of linking risk management with the Care Programme Approach, the community framework and the Mental Health Act.
 Positive risk assessment, as part of a carefully constructed plan, is a required competency for all mental health practitioners. - 34.
 The clinical/service user risk assessment and management document that is approved for use within the Trust is the Detailed Risk Assessment and Management plan (DRAM).
-Other risk screening/assessment tools may be used as required to meet specific needs, e.g. falls risk, suicide risk, MUST (Malnutrition Universal Screening Tool) and MRSA screening. - 35.
+Other risk screening/assessment tools may be used as required to meet specific needs, e.g. falls risk, suicide risk, MUST (Malnutrition Universal Screening Tool) and MRSA screening, alerts via EPR (such as environmental risks to staff). - 35.
 The DRAM is available through the Trust patient record system.

-Risk Management Process
+Risk Management Process reporting and procedures

 - 36. The Trust adopts a structured approach to risk management, whereby risks are identified, assessed and controlled and if appropriate, escalated or de-escalated through the governance mechanisms of the Trust. - 37.
 Risks are events that 'might happen', which could stop the Trust achieving its objectives or impact upon its success.
 Risk management also includes issues that 'have' happened and were not planned but require management action. - 38.
-Risks are identified and managed in the following key stages: - Risk identified - Controls, gaps, actions and owners identified - Scoring identified - Risk agreed at directorate level and added to the Ulysses system - Where risks are scoring 12 or above they must be agreed at directorate level and then with the Executive lead for consideration of escalation onto the Corporate Risk Register. - Risks are then taken through Risk Oversight Group confirm and challenge, recommended to Executive Management Team and then agreed at EMT and recommended to Board Assurance Committees/Board of Directors. - Completion of the risk register; (risks should receive confirm and challenge at directorate level and permission sought from the Executive Lead in support of escalation onto the Corporate Risk Register) - Escalation, de-escalation and archiving of risks as appropriate.
+Risks are identified and managed in the following key stages: - Risk identified - Controls, gaps, actions and owners identified - Scoring identified - Risk agreed at directorate level and added to the Ulysses system

+- Where risks are scoring 12 or above they must be agreed at directorate level and then with the Executive lead for consideration of escalation onto the Corporate Risk Register. - Risks are then taken through Risk Oversight Group confirm and challenge, recommended to Executive Management Team and then agreed at EMT and recommended to Board Assurance Committees/Board of Directors. - Completion of the risk register; (risks should receive confirm and challenge at directorate level and permission sought from the Executive Lead in support of escalation onto the Corporate Risk Register) - Escalation, de-escalation and archiving of risks as appropriate.
 (Confirm and challenge to take place at directorate level and agreed with the Executive lead and advised to Risk Oversight Group prior to EMT and Board Assurance Committees where a risk was scoring 12 or above.